decentraland/adr/content/ADR-65-avatar-system-for-renderer.md

 ## Competition

 The system competes directly against its previous implementation.
 The whole system was a single class in a god object anti-pattern (refer to "Existent Solution" above).
 The new avatar system, while sticking to best practices in the industry, improves the design flaws from the previous implementation (refer to "Benefits").

+## Deprecation Reason

+This ADR has been marked as **Deprecated** as of 2026-03-23 due to the deprecation of the old Decentraland client (unity-renderer).
+The avatar system architecture described here has been replaced by a GPU skinning pipeline using compute shaders, AvatarCelShading, and a Global Vertex Buffer (GVB) in the new explorer client (decentraland/unity-explorer).
+Refer to [ADR-292: Explorer avatar rendering pipeline](/adr/ADR-292) for the current architecture.